 I don’t take any prescription medications, but there are some foods I look at as medicine.

-One of my top medicinal foods is the avocado, and this recipe for homemade guacamole is one that I recommend you add to your weekly routine.
+One of my top medicinal foods is the avocado, and this homemade guacamole recipe is one that I recommend you add to your weekly routine.

 If you don’t eat them, then you’re missing out on one of nature’s most perfect health and weight loss foods.